ldvsantos-uefs/revisaoescopo/1-MANUSCRITO/revisao_escopo_en.md

 ### 2.4.1 Weighted Scoring Algorithm

 Complementing manual screening, an automated filtering system assigns thematic relevance scores based on descriptor presence and location in the title, abstract, and keywords.
 Implemented in Python (NLTK, spaCy), the algorithm applies a hierarchical weighting scheme to each identified term.
-The scoring system adheres to Analytic Hierarchy Process (AHP) principles (Equation 1), organizing descriptors into five categories with differentiated weights [@SAATY1991].
+The scoring system adheres to Analytic Hierarchy Process (AHP) principles.
+Equation (1) organizes descriptors into five categories with differentiated weights [@SAATY1991].

 $$